rsmml/spectrm-challenge/README.md

 # APP PROCESS:
 [↑ Go To Top ↑](https://github.com/rsmml/spectrm-challenge/blob/master/README.md#readme)

-- Create of a new rails app, API only, with postgreSQL for DB.
+- I created a new rails app, API only, with postgreSQL for DB.

   ```ruby
   rails new spectrm-challenge --database postgresql --api